INQAAHE Talks on November 4, 2022

 The recording of this session is available on INQAAHE's YouTube channel.

-The following speakers will join us in this session:
+The following speakers joined us in this session:

 Mr. Erik Martijnse